 This was the hour of birth of our particularly successful software com.LIVIS.
 Today, 20 years later, this software manages about 27% of the entire area of Germany.
 While searching for a third business area, we took a chance on 15 “software experiments”.
 These included a program for speech therapists, an electronic banking program, and a bus travel program.
 All ideas were in use, but they were all discontinued in favor of a new software.

 Employees from Mc Paper led us to the idea of developing a store management system, today’s com.TRADENET.
 They explained to us what challenges chain stores face.
 We worked on programming the first version of the software for a year.
 At that time, Com In employed 20 members of staff.
 In 2003, com.TRADENET entered the market.
-I was mighty proud when we succeeded in convincing large clients such as New Yorker, Ernsting’s Family, and Rossmann of our solution.
+I was mighty proud when we succeeded in convincing large clients such as Ernsting’s Family, Rossmann or the Otto Group of our solution.

-In summary, I can say: The corporate group Com In currently employs 60 employees at three locations (Schwerin, Berlin, Muenster, Freiburg/ partner office).
+In summary, I can say: The corporate group Com In currently employs 60 employees at four locations (Schwerin, Berlin, Muenster, Koblenz).
 We have an annual turnover of about five million euros.

 We have distributed com.LIVIS for 23 years and have become the German market leader in this segment.
 Seemingly unattainable corporations with sites in almost every town, the ones I once visited to eat my burgers, use our software com.TRADENET today.
 And to top it off: the software is system-relevant in these global companies.